Horoscopes and alternatives

 But then I realized how he had done it: with cold reading!
 It is a technique used by mentalists, psychics, fortune-tellers and mediums to create the impression that they have special knowledge or insight into a person’s life, without actually having any source of knowledge about them.
 Cold readers will pay attention to the person they are reading, to their clothing, jewelry, hairstyle, and other physical features.
 They will also take note of the person’s body language and tone of voice.
 And there are other tools.

 Cold readers usually ask leading questions that allow them to gather information.
 Depending on the reactions they can follow up with more specific questions or statements.
 “You had a life-threatening illness when you were a child… No wait, in early youth… Was it during your twenties?
 And maybe it was not really life-threatening.
 Appendix?
+Which used to be life-threatening.
 Yes, you clearly had an appendix removal when you were studying in college.”
 The palmist will be watching your reactions and keeps adjusting his remarks appropriately.

 Palmists, astrologers and mentalists also rely on confirmation bias, which is our tendency to pay attention to information that confirms existing beliefs and to ignore information that contradicts them.
 You are more likely to remember and focus on the statements that were accurate, and to forget or downplay the statements that were not.